 After having decided on the size and its resolution, at this point we see how to make a choice that is as aware as possible.

-In the next paragraphs, we will analyze the main features to pay attention to in order to choose the monitor model that best suits your needs.
+In the next paragraphs, we will analyze the main features to pay attention to in order to choose the Best 4k Curved Gaming Monitor model that best suits your needs.

 The first feature is panel technology.
 With LCD monitors, the panels available on the market are 3 ( TN, VA, and IPS ), each with its strengths and weaknesses.